Complying with ASQA requirements

 - hold registration for at least two years before applying to deliver qualifications or assessor skill sets from the Training and Education Training Package.

-ASQA issues General Directions to provide further guidance to providers on specific requirements of the VET Quality Framework and the National Vocational Education and Training Regulator Act 2011.
+ASQA provides further guidance to providers on specific requirements of the VET Quality Framework and the National Vocational Education and Training Regulator Act 2011.

-Complying with all General Directions is a condition of registration with ASQA.
+Complying with all Guidance for Providers is a condition of registration with ASQA.